Damuna/Notes/notes/Red_theory.md

   - range  `nmap [IP_start/IP_end]`

   - host list: `nmap -iL FILE`
-  - multiple ips [IP1] [IP2] ...
+  - multiple IPs [IP1] [IP2] ...

-- **`-sn`**: perform a "ping scan"  without performing a full port scan.

-- **`-d" "`**: Specifies a space as the delimiter.

-- **`-f5`**: Tells `cut` to output the fifth field (word) from each line.

 - `-PE`:  Perform only *ICMP* ping scan.
 - `--reason` Displays why an host is alive
 - `--packet-trace` Shows all packages sent and received

 ### Service scanning

-The **TCP-SYN scan** (`-sS`) is one of the default settings  unless we have defined otherwise and is also one of the most popular  scan methods.
-This scan method makes it possible to scan several  thousand ports per second.
-The TCP-SYN scan sends one packet with the  SYN flag and, therefore, never completes the three-way handshake, which  results in not establishing a full TCP connection to the scanned port.
+The **TCP-SYN scan** (`-sS`), the default nmap scan, sends one packet with the  SYN flag and, therefore, never completes the three-way handshake.

-- If our target sends a `SYN-ACK` flagged packet back to us, Nmap detects that the port is `open`.
-- If the target responds with an `RST` flagged packet, it is an indicator that the port is `closed`.
-- If Nmap does not receive a packet back, it will display it as `filtered`.
-Depending on the firewall configuration, certain packets may be dropped or ignored by the firewall.

 #### **nmap options:**

-- `-sC` parameter to specify that `Nmap` scripts should be used to try and obtain more detailed information.
-Also runs some default scripts
+- **General:**

+  - `-sC` execute scripts

-- `-sV` show the versions (banner grabbing)
+  - `-sV` show the versions

-- `-p-` all ports
+  - `--version-all` (Try every single probe to determine the version)

   - `--disable-arp-ping`: Disables ARP requests, so the scan doesn't switch to ARP requests when scanning local networks.

   - `-Pn` disable the ICMP echo requests

   - `-n` disable DNS resolution

   - `-A` aggressive scan

   - `--packet-trace` Shows all packages sent and received

   - `--version-trace` Show all version packages

-- `--version-all` (Try every single probe to determine the version)

 - **protocols:**